Reza Pahlavi, Crown Prince of Iran: Relationships and marriage

 According to a People article published in 1978, Pahlavi dated a "blond, blue-eyed Swedish model he met in Rome".
-The same publication also reported that he lived with his girlfriend while living in Lubbock, Texas.
+The same publication also reported that he lived with his girlfriend in Lubbock, Texas.
 As of 1980, he had an Egyptian girlfriend who was a student of The American University in Cairo, reportedly "closely guarded" by bodyguards.

-Pahlavi began a relationship with Yasmine Etemad-Amini in 1985, and a year later married her, then aged 17, at 25 years of age.
+Pahlavi began a relationship with Yasmine Etemad-Amini in 1985.
+They married on June 12, 1986, in Greenwich, Connecticut; he was 25 and she was 17.
 The couple have three daughters: Noor (born 3 April 1992), Iman (born 12 September 1993), and Farah (born 17 January 2004).

-In 2004, Pahlavi was named as the "unofficial godfather" of Princess Louise of Belgium, the eighth granddaughter of King Albert II of Belgium.
+In 2004, Pahlavi was named the "unofficial godfather" of Princess Louise of Belgium, the eighth granddaughter of King Albert II of the Belgians.